persevcareers/k8s/ingress/Azure-Ingress-Installation.md

-# Installation of NGINX Ingress Controller on Azure Kubernetes Service,
+# Installation of NGINX Ingress Controller on Azure Kubernetes Service

 ## Creating a Resource group ,
 ```bash